UniversalScheduleStandard/UniversalScheduleStandard/README.md

 - Open standard - no licensing fees - free to use
 - Not reliant on any third party resources or services
 - Is extensible if you'd like to store additional data
-- Works interchangably as a file and as data in an API call
+- Works interchangeably as a file and as data in an API call

-# Final Feeback & Participation in the Proposal ⏰

-This standard proposal is in its final approval stages.
-This is the **LAST CALL** for any final notes or refinements to the standard.

-Any creator can participate in the finalization of this proposed standard.
-Please post [pull requests](https://github.com/thinkcrew/UniversalScheduleStandard/pulls) or [issues](https://github.com/thinkcrew/UniversalScheduleStandard/issues) with update ideas, discussion or suggestions.

-This proposal is intended to foster the communication of ideas and ultimately result in the completion of a universal standard that can be used by any creator in the industry.

-We still suggest that you refrain from using the standard in production until the proposal is locked.

 # Details

-This proposed standard has been designed as a conscise way to store as much schedule and breakdown data as possible in a format that is both human and machine readable.
+This standard has been designed as a concise way to store as much schedule and breakdown data as possible in a format that is both human and machine readable.

 The schedule and breakdown data are stored in JSON format, allowing for easily parsable import/export operations either in a saved file or through an API call.